 Non-'Harry Potter' Books

 In addition to the “Harry Potter” novels and spinoff books, Rowling published “The Tales of Beedle the Bard” in 2008 — which became the fastest-selling book that year, raising millions for charity, The Guardian reported — and “The Casual Vacancy” in 2012.
-Rowling also published three crime novels under the pseudonym Robert Galbraith: “The Cuckoo’s Calling” (2013), “The Silkworm” (2014) and “Career of Evil” (2015).
+Rowling has also published four crime novels under the pseudonym Robert Galbraith: “The Cuckoo’s Calling” (2013), “The Silkworm” (2014), “Career of Evil” (2015) and “Lethal White” (2018).
 It was not originally known that “The Cuckoo’s Calling” was written by Rowling, and when it was revealed that she was the author, sales surged by 150,000 percent, NewStatesman reported.

 “The Casual Vacancy” was adapted for television by the BBC in 2015, and her crime stories are currently being adapted into a new television series for BBC One.